stanislaw/SoftwareDesignHeuristics/README.md

 ### Everyone is busy

 Everyone is busy, including you.
-Development of software products often happens in rushed environments where everyone is busy achieving given goals without having time to do things properly or at least fully realize all options of what is being built.
+The development of software products often takes place in rushed environments, where everyone is focused on achieving specific goals without having time to do things properly or fully explore all the options for what is being built.

 How about QA?
-A company might have a QA department or even Safety & Reliability people in addition.
-They are most likely also busy: they focus on the most important things, so much that they probably don't have enough time to interact with development teams, understand what is really required or provide 100% coverage and complete assessment of project scope.
+A company may have a dedicated QA department, or even Safety & Reliability teams in addition.
+They are most likely also busy, focusing on the most critical tasks to the point that they probably don’t have enough time to interact with development teams, understand the real requirements, or provide 100% coverage and a complete assessment of the project scope.

-Is this a problem that everyone is busy?
-Given the ubiquity, it doesn't seem so.
+Is it a problem that everyone is busy?
+Given its ubiquity, it doesn’t seem so.
+Some people even seem to thrive on being busy all the time.
-Some people even seem to like being busy all the time.
-It looks like organizations don't care much about "busyness" at all, what really matters is how that busy person/department is able to produce on given schedules or if something not covered by the busy people can create serious problems to the business.
-One sad observation about this is that it usually takes significant time until the uncovered is revealed and fixed top-down.
-During this incubation period, enough money should be lost, number of unhappy customers accumulate, and all other kinds losses, depending on the type of a project.
+Organizations appear to care little about “busyness” itself.
+What really matters is whether the busy person or department can deliver results according to the schedule or whether something left uncovered by the busy teams could create serious problems for the business.

+One unfortunate observation is that it usually takes significant time before the uncovered issues are revealed and addressed from the top down.
+During this incubation period, enough money is often lost, a number of unhappy customers accumulate, and other losses may occur, depending on the type of project.

-Or busy people themselves get tired... and create new methods and tools.
+Or, busy people themselves get tired... and create new methods and tools.
-Sometimes a new tool can eliminate a lot of effort required to achieve a given goal or it simply allows a busy person to focus on "what is most important" instead of covering everything.
+Sometimes, a new tool can eliminate much of the effort required to achieve a goal, or it simply allows a busy person to focus on "what is most important" rather than covering everything.

 ### Four seasons